kvietmeier/vagrant/virtualbox/README.md

 ## VirtualBox Provider based Vagrant Projects

+Working on building multi-server and multi-disk environments as baselines for installing things like Ceph and Kubernetes clusters.<br/>
-My projects build from the most basic, "simplevm", to more complex.<br/>
+The projects build from the most basic, "simplevm", to more complex setups.<br/>

-1. simplvm: Most basic Vagrantfile with more complex but still simple examples.
+1. **simplvm:** Most basic Vagrantfile with more complex but still simple examples.
-2. centos: Fully commented single-machine example that utilizes as many Vagrantfile methods as possible, including adding a disk.
+2. **centos:** Fully commented single-machine example that utilizes as many Vagrantfile methods as possible, including adding a disk.
-3. MultiDisk: A single-machine example attaching multple drives to the guest.
+3. **MultiDisk:** A single-machine example attaching multple drives to the guest.
-4. MultiServer: A multi-machine example using a sourced yaml definition file
+4. **MultiServer:** A multi-machine example using a sourced yaml definition filea - could be used for a Kubernetes cluster.
-5. Ceph: A multi-machine, multi-disk example with shell provisioners to do the Ceph "pre-flight"
+5. **Ceph:** A multi-machine, multi-disk example with shell provisioners to do the Ceph "pre-flight".

-Working on building multi-server and multi-disk environments as baselines for installing things like Ceph and Kubernetes clusters.
+Projects:

     Current Set of Projects:
       ├───AtomicCentos